1391819/kdrama-dash/README.md

 - [x] Desktop/Tablet/Mobile responsiveness
 - [x] Docker image of the application and deployment on Heroku
 - [ ] Safari/Firefox compatibility
+- [ ] Automatic scheduling of data extraction from API scripts
 - [ ] Future features
   - [ ] Sign up and sign in feature
   - [ ] Transfer main application data from .csv files to databases